Documentation and guides

 Can Schedull avoid teacher double-booking?

 Yes.
 Teacher assignments are considered during generation, so a teacher should not be placed in two lessons at the same time.
+A school timetable generator with teacher availability works best when shared teachers and part-time teacher limits are entered before generation starts.

 Should every teacher preference be mandatory?